 Starting a Coin Collection on a Tiny Budget

 For the sake of this discussion, we'll consider a tiny budget to be between $50 and $100 a year.
-This is the type of collection where you buy something at Christmas and for the child's birthday, and usually not at any other time.
+This is the type of collection where you buy something at Christmas, for the child's birthday, and usually not at any other time.

 Proof Sets and Mint Sets

-The typical coin gifts of this type are mint sets, such as the U.S. Mint's annual uncirculated coins set, or the annual proof set.
+The typical coin gifts of this type are mint sets, such as the U.S. Mint's annual uncirculated coins set, or the annual Proof set.
 These sets typically cost less than $25 for the uncirculated sets and approximately $50 for a non-silver proof set.
-Fancier silver proof sets run $60 and up.
+Fancier silver proof sets run $50 and up.
+Historically, the United States Mint Proof sets and uncirculated sets make bad investments.
+However, the bright and brilliant surfaces of these specially minted coins can spark an interest in a young collector.

 American Silver Eagle Bullion Coins